 Skin tumors and tumors that are just right under the skin (subcutaneous tumors) are the most common tumors found in dogs.
 Approximately 80% of all skin tumors are benign but quickly diagnosing a malignant skin tumor is critical to improving your dog’s prognosis.
 Learn more about what you need to know about mast cell tumors in dogs.

 In veterinary medicine, one of the most dangerous things you can say is, “let’s wait and see.”
-This is especially true when it comes to tumors, lumps and bumps.
+This is especially true when it comes to tumors, lumps, and bumps.
 Good, aggressive, thorough veterinary care more often will involve some form of biopsy when a new lump is discovered on your dog.
 This is particularly important if:

 - Your dog is older (more than 6 or 7 years old)